Thorr's Hammer: History

 Thorr's Hammer was formed in Ballard, Seattle, Washington by Greg Anderson and Stephen O'Malley during winter 1994–1995.
-Soon after, Runhild Gammelsæter, then a 17-year-old Norwegian exchange student, joined the band as vocalist/lyricist.
-The band reached its final form when Jamie Sykes and James Hale joined.
-The band was active only for six weeks during which it played two gigs and recorded a demo and an EP titled Dommedagsnatt.
+Norwegian exchange student Runhild Gammelsæter joined the band as vocalist/lyricist.
+Jamie Sykes and James Hale completed the lineup.
+The band was active for six weeks, during which it played two shows and recorded a demo and the EP Dommedagsnatt.
 In 1997, the song "Troll" from their EP Dommedagsnatt was released on The Awakening - Females in Extreme Music, a compilation album from Dwell Records.

-The band disbanded after Gammelsæter's return to Oslo, Norway.
-Burning Witch was formed from the ashes of Thorr's Hammer, and Gammelsæter collaborated with James Plotkin (Khanate) to form Khlyst.
-Khlyst released a full-length album Chaos Is My Name in 2006, and a live album Chaos Live in 2008.
+The band disbanded after Gammelsæter returned to Oslo.
+Burning Witch was an offshoot of Thorr's Hammer.
+Gammelsæter and James Plotkin (Khanate) formed Khlyst.
+Khlyst released the album Chaos Is My Name in 2006, and the live album Chaos Live in 2008.

-Thorr's Hammer reunited in 2009 to play at the Supersonic Festival in Birmingham, England, and again in 2010 for The Roadburn Festival in Tilburg, Netherlands.
-In an interview with Rock-A-Rolla magazine, Runhild Gammelsæter said the band "might make some new music" in the future.
+Thorr's Hammer reunited in 2009 to play at the Supersonic Festival in Birmingham, England, and in 2010 for The Roadburn Festival in Tilburg, Netherlands.
+In an interview with Rock-A-Rolla magazine, Gammelsæter said the band "might make some new music" in the future.